Nikon D3400 vs Leica M10

-The Nikon D3400 and the Leica M10 (Typ 3656) are two digital cameras that were announced, respectively, in August 2016 and January 2017.
+The Nikon D3400 and the Leica M10 (Typ 3656) are two digital cameras that were officially introduced, respectively, in August 2016 and January 2017.
 The D3400 is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
 The cameras are based on an APS-C (D3400) and a full frame (M10) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Leica provides 23.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24 megapixels, whereas the Leica provides 23.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D3400 vs Leica M10

 The side-by-side display below illustrates the physical size and weight of the Nikon D3400 and the Leica M10.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is notably smaller (8 percent) than the Nikon D3400.
 However, the M10 is substantially heavier (48 percent) than the D3400.
 In this context, it is worth noting that neither the D3400 nor the M10 are weather-sealed.